 We used a different pipeline than the original one used to create the NCGR assemblies, in part because new software was available [8] and in part because of new trimming guidelines [27].
 We had no a priori expectation for the similarity of the results, yet we found that in the majority of cases the new DIB re-assemblies included substantial portions of the previous NCGR assemblies.
 Moreover, both the fraction of contigs with ORFs and the mean percentage of BUSCO matches were similar between the two assemblies, suggesting that both pipelines yielded equally valid contigs, even though the NCGR assemblies were less sensitive.

-Reassembly with new tools can yield new results
+Reassembly with new tools can yield new results.

 Evaluation with quality metrics suggested that the DIB re-assemblies were more inclusive than the NCGR assemblies.
 The Transrate scores in the DIB re-assemblies compared to the NCGR ‘nt’ assemblies were significantly lower, indicating that the NCGR ‘nt’ assemblies had better overall read inclusion in the assembled contigs whereas the DIB assemblies had higher Transrate scores than the NCGR ‘cds’ version.
 This suggests that the NCGR ‘cds’ version, which were post-processed to only include coding sequence content, were missing information originally in the quality-trimmed reads.
 To our knowledge, the Transrate score [50] is the only single metric available for evaluating the ‘quality’ of a de novo transcriptome.
 It is similar to the DETONATE RSEM-EVAL score in that it returns a metric indicating how well the assembly is supported by the read data [57].
 Metrics directly evaluating the underlying de Bruijn graph data structure used to produce the assembled contigs may be better evaluators of assembly quality in the future.
 Here, the DIB re-assemblies which used the Trinity de novo assembly software typically contained more k-mers, more annotated transcripts, and more unique gene names than the NCGR assemblies.
 These points all suggest that additional content in these re-assemblies might be biologically meaningful and that these re-assemblies provide new content not available in the previous NCGR assemblies.
 Since contigs are probabilistic predictions made by assembly software for full-length transcripts [57], “final” reference assemblies are approximations of the full set of transcripts in the transcriptome.
 Results from this study suggest that achieving the ‘ideal’ reference transcriptome is like chasing a moving target and that these predictions may continue to be improved given updated tools in the future.